w3f/Grants-Program/applications/tempest_veil.md

   2. **Fallback to Circom**: If Noir does not work, we will rewrite the circuits in Circom and use Circom-compatible verifiers.
 However, Circom verifiers are also likely to face similar compatibility issues with PolkadotHub’s VM due to the same reliance on precompiles.

-  3. **FHE via Inco**: As a third approach, we will explore fully homomorphic encryption (FHE) using Inco’s “Confidentiality as a Service” to achieve hidden strategy.
+  3. **FHE via Inco ( Most Prefrred) **: As a third approach, we will explore fully homomorphic encryption (FHE) using Inco’s “Confidentiality as a Service” to achieve hidden strategy.
 More details are available [here](https://docs.inco.org/confidentiality-as-a-service/connect-to-dapps-on-existing-evm-chains).
 This service has not launched yet, and it is still unclear whether it will support the PolkadotHub VM (PVM).

 We can guarantee that we will make every effort to implement hidden strategy in the game.
 However, due to current tooling limitations and VM compatibility concerns, we cannot guarantee success within the three-month grant timeline.
 If the technology becomes viable later, we are committed to incorporating it as soon as possible.